 Module 7 - Pediatric Sleep & Medical Disorders in Special Populations: This module provides an extensive overview of the numerous different types of medical disorders that may be seen in pediatric special populations.
 Each disorder is defined and provides information on how sleep is affected in infants and children with these medical disorders, including the anticipated PSG changes seen in these populations.
 In pediatric sleep medicine, the ability to recognize these disorders is important in order to best care for these children during their night in the sleep lab.
 This module provides valuable information for any sleep technologist who works with pediatric patients.

 Module 8 - Addendum: This module provides supplemental materials as additional learning and for reference on many of the topics covered in this course.
 These materials include both technical guidelines developed and endorsed by AAST and professional practice guidelines from the American Academy of Sleep Medicine (AASM) that set the standards for our work in sleep medicine and technology.
 These reference materials are provided as an enhancement to this course.
 Please note that some of the materials provided are not pediatric specific, however all of these references contain information that is relevant in some manner to the care of pediatric sleep patients.

-This resource has been approved for 7.0 AAST CECs.
-As a reminder, CECs earned through AAST-approved educational opportunities will be accepted by the BPRT for RPSGT, CPSGT and CCSH recertification!
+The modules have been approved for 7.0 AAST CECs.
+As a reminder, CECs earned through AAST-approved educational opportunities will be accepted by the BPRT for RPSGT, CPSGT and CCSH recertification.